When You're Unsure - and Each of you Wants Something Different

-Right now, you’re caught in a painful in-between.
+Right now, you’re caught in a painful limbo.

 One of you is ready to dive in and fix the marriage.
 You just need a way forward.